The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Austria's capital is a Baroque masterpiece, with gorgeous sights around every corner.
 You visit the filming location of cinema classics like the Third Man, walk in the footsteps of Mozart and Freud or just relax in the stunning gardens of the Schoenbrunn Palace.
 Trains to Vienna from Berlin arrive at the Hauptbahnhof, which is about 20 minutes walk south of the historic center.
 The best way into town is via the Metro (nearest stop is Keplerplatz) or via tram and bus routes.
 The Metro runs from 5:00 a.m. until 12:30 a.m., so it should be an option when your train arrives.

-The above information was last checked on 6/16/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Vienna from Berlin closer to your date of departure here
+The information above was last checked on 9/22/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Vienna from Berlin before traveling.

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Austria
+Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/18/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Vienna closer to your date of departure here here.
+Last checked on 9/25/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Berlin from Vienna.

-Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Wien Hauptbahnhof.
+Omio customers traveling this route book their trains from Berlin Hbf to Wien Westbahnhof.